 Venus's gravity is similar to Earth's.

-Venus is surrounded by clouds consisting of mercury, ferric chloride hydrocarbons and sulphuric acid.
+Venus is surrounded by clouds consisting of mercury, hydrocarbons and sulfuric acid.
 These clouds create the most corrosive acid rain found anywhere in our solar system.

 The clouds are so thick that little light even reaches the surface.
-The light that does reach the surface is converted to heat and cannot escape the atmosphere making Venus the hottest planet at around 500 Degrees Celsius.
+The light is converted to heat and cannot escape the atmosphere making Venus the hottest planet in the solar system.